 Born Maria Ann Gentemann, got hitched and now I’m Maria Ann Rice.

 I was Born in Nha Trang, Vietnam in 1971 to a fierce Asian Mom and a courageous Marine Dad.
 With my little sister in tow, my mom, dad and I came to United States before the war ended.
-We moved to Estacada, Oregon my daddy’s hometown.
+We moved to Estacada, Oregon my dad’s hometown.
 I loved growing up in this quaint farm town on the Clackamas River.
 I became a Farm girl.

 My love for preserving food started early in life.
 My mothers Vietnamese cooking lessons opened my eyes to flavor and heat.
 My fathers baking skills were aromatic to our noses every holiday.
 Both parents canned vegetables and fruits from our enormous garden.
 It was teamwork that fed our family of 6.
 Yes, my parents added two more rugrats to the Clan.